 Thus, it is important to actually switch to the "Check for updates" view when the test cases tell you to do so, since that action will record which updates have been 'seen'.

-new and cert-new distributions are
+and cert-new

 disabled.

-new and cert-new distributions but do not refresh
+distributions but do not refresh

 the list of applications.

-old and new distributions are both enabled.
+distributions are both enabled.

 Do this on the command line: